fabrylab/clickpoints/docs/marker.rst

 .. figure:: images/ModulesMarkerTracking.png
    :alt: Marker Sizes

    The same marker in normal mode (left) and in tracking mode (right).
+The track always displays all previous positions connected with a line, when they are from two consecutive images.

 To start a track, mark the object in the first image.
 Then switch to the next image and the marker from the first image will still be displayed but only half transparent.
 To add a second point to the track grab the marker and move it to the new position of the object.
-Continue this process thought the images where you want to track the object.
+Continue this process through the images where you want to track the object.
 If the object didn't move from the last frame or isn't visible, an image can be left out, which results in a gap in the track.
 To remove a point from the track, click it while holding control in the image you want to delete the point.